ietf-wg-alto/draft-alto-oam-yang/design.md

 example of extending the `algorithm` node for a specific type of `resource` is included in [](#example-alg).

-The developer cannot customize the creation algorithm of the `ird` resource.
+The developer does not have to customize the creation algorithm of the `ird` resource.
 The default `ird` resource will be created automatically based on all the added `resource` entries.
 The delegated `ird` resource will be created as a static ALTO information resource (See Section 9.2.4 of {{RFC7285}}).

 ~~~
 module: ietf-alto